Frequently Asked Questions

 Where do you find your counsellors?

 The majority of our counsellors are university and college students looking for summer employment (and a few secondary school students are hired each year, as well).
-We also employ teachers who want to do something in the summer, and graduates of Teacher Colleges across Ontario.
+We also employ teachers who want to do something in the summer, and graduates of teacher colleges.
 A recent Vulnerable Sector Police Check is a mandatory requirement for all counsellors.
 There will be at least one counsellor present at each camp location with their First Aid certification at all times.

-You can see all our locations for summer camp 2024 here.
+Camp STEAM has locations all over Ontario, Alberta and British Columbia for summer camp 2026!
+You can see all our locations for summer camp 2025 here.

 Are all your locations air conditioned?